nivekcode/frontend-heroes/exercise-tsc-scss/README.md

 # TypeScript and Saas

 In this exercise we are converting our `CSS` to `SCSS` and our `JavaScript` to  `TypeScript`.
 We are going to learn what is needed to convert them and what are the benefits.
-But, remember that both technologies only exist during development time and not during runtime.
-Therefore we need to compile them to `CSS` and `JavaScript`.
+Remember that both technologies only exist during development time to improve developer experience and productivity, but they are *never** used directly in runtime.

+> Because of this we need to compile them back to `CSS` and `JavaScript` to be able to run them in browsers.

 ## Saas